ibrazug/kinderseg/Docker/README.md

 - `License.txt` file in the same directory as the Dockerfile
 - GPU (optional, but recommended)

  **_NOTE:_**  Ensure you have a valid FreeSurfer license.
-The license file should be placed in Docker folder mext to Dockerfile.
-You can can the license from [here](https://surfer.nmr.mgh.harvard.edu/registration.html)
+The license file should be placed in Docker folder next to the Dockerfile.
+You can get the license from [here](https://surfer.nmr.mgh.harvard.edu/registration.html)

 ## Directory Structure